 It is important to remember that there is never a complete separation between shiva-prana and shakti-prana.
 There is only a relative dominance of one over the other.
-The goal of the yogini is to reunite them.
+The goal of the yogini is to reunite them and reverse their flow back up Sushumna to their origin.